shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 The Border Gateway Protocol (BGP) is ubiquitously used for inter-domain routing.
 However, it lacks built-in security validation on whether its UPDATE information are legitimate {{RFC4272}}.
 To mitigate security concerns related to prefix hijacking, i.e., unauthorized announcement of a prefix, resulting from the absence of security mechanisms, Internet Routing Registry (IRR) {{RFC1786}} and Resource Public Key Infrastructure (RPKI) {{RFC6480}} were developed.
 These mechanisms serve the purpose of documenting the mapping relationship between IP prefixes and their respective origin Autonomous Systems (ASes).

 However, IRR lacks standard validation mechanisms and fails to incentivize resource holders to update their objects, resulting in outdated and stale information.
 Similarly, RPKI faces challenges arising from the complexity of operations and the hierarchical dependencies of certificates, limiting its widespread deployment.
-To effectively combat improper or malicious BGP announcement and strengthen the resilience of the global routing infrastructure, it is crucial to establish a comprehensive route origin registry system that offers extensive coverage, high accuracy, and verifiability.
+To effectively combat improper or malicious BGP announcement and strengthen the resilience of the global routing infrastructure, it is crucial to establish a comprehensive and verifiability route origin registry system.

 This document aims to provide insights to network operators, researchers, and policymakers for improving the security and robustness of the global routing system.